 Why Use an FHA Loan?

-An FHA loan can be an option to consider if you can’t qualify for a traditional mortgage due to poor credit history or not having enough money saved for a larger down payment.
-Homes can be purchased with as little as 3.5% down, as opposed to the 20% that is recommended for conventional mortgages.
+An FHA loan can be an option to consider if you can’t qualify for a traditional mortgage due to poor credit history or insufficient funds for a larger down payment.
+Homes can be purchased with as little as 3.5% down, as opposed to the 20% recommended for conventional mortgages.

 While it’s a good idea to save up for a 20% down payment before buying a home if you can, the FHA loan does allow a path for first-time homebuyers to buy a home sooner than they’d otherwise be able to.